GabeScott/standard-works-vault/General Conference/2015 October - The Holy Ghost as Your Companion.md

 Now, one of the reasons my father asked for and received that comfort was because he had always prayed in faith since his childhood.
 He was used to getting answers that came to his heart to give comfort and direction.
 In addition to having a habit of prayer, he knew the scriptures and the words of living prophets.
 So he recognized the familiar whisperings of the Spirit, which you may have felt today.

 The companionship of the Spirit had more than comforted and guided him.
 It changed him through the Atonement of Jesus Christ.
-When we accept that promise of having the Spirit with us always, the Savior can grant us the purification required for eternal life, the greatest of all the gifts of God (see D&C 14:7).
+When we accept that promise of having the Spirit with us always, the Savior can grant us the purification required for eternal life, “the greatest of all the gifts of God” ([[D&C 14.7|D&C 14:7]]).

-You remember the Savior’s words: “Now this is the commandment: Repent, all ye ends of the earth, and come unto me and be baptized in my name, that ye may be sanctified by the reception of the Holy Ghost, that ye may stand spotless before me at the last day” (3 Nephi 27:20).
+You remember the Savior’s words: “Now this is the commandment: Repent, all ye ends of the earth, and come unto me and be baptized in my name, that ye may be sanctified by the reception of the Holy Ghost, that ye may stand spotless before me at the last day” ([[3 Nephi 27.20|3 Nephi 27:20]]).

 Those commandments come with this promise from the Lord:

 “And now, verily, verily, I say unto thee, put your trust in that Spirit which leadeth to do good—yea, to do justly, to walk humbly, to judge righteously; and this is my Spirit.

-“Verily, verily, I say unto you, I will impart unto you of my Spirit, which shall enlighten your mind, which shall fill your soul with joy” (D&C 11:12–13).
+“Verily, verily, I say unto you, I will impart unto you of my Spirit, which shall enlighten your mind, which shall fill your soul with joy” ([[D&C 11.12|D&C 11:12–13]][[D&C 11.13|]]).

 I bear you my testimony that God the Father lives, that the resurrected Jesus Christ leads His Church, that President Thomas S. Monson holds all the keys of the priesthood, and that revelation through the Holy Ghost guides and sustains The Church of Jesus Christ of Latter-day Saints and its humble members.

 I further testify to you that these wonderful men who have today been speaking to us as witnesses of the Lord Jesus Christ, as members of the Quorum of the Twelve Apostles, are called of God.
 I know that the Spirit led President Monson to call them.
 And as you listened to them and their testimonies, the Holy Spirit confirmed to you what I now say to you.
 They are called of God.
 I sustain them and love them and know that the Lord loves them and will sustain them in their service.
 And I do it in the name of the Lord Jesus Christ, amen.

+[^1]: *Handbook 2: Administering the Church* (2010), 20.3.10.

+[^2]: See George Q. Cannon, in “Minutes of a Conference,” *Millennial Star,* May 2, 1863, 275–76.